Technion-Kishony-lab/quibbler/README.md

 * Easily build powerful GUI-like interaction with data, without a need for callbacks and listeners.

-* Easy manual specification of overrides and exceptions to default functionalities.
+* Interactive specification of inputs and exceptions to default functionalities.

-* Calculate, cache and validate/invalidate focal sub-slices of heavy-to-calculate arrays.
+* Calculate, cache and validate/invalidate sub-slices of heavy-to-calculate arrays.

 * Track a dependency graph between raw data and downstream results.

 * Track and maintain a human-readable record of user interventions and parameter specifications (TBD).

-* Inherent undo/redo functionality (TBD).
+* Inherent undo/redo functionality.

 ## Rationale
 Traceability, transparency, interactivity and efficiency are becoming increasingly